plaid/income-sample/README.md

 Or "Todd tries to build a React app from scratch".

-This is a fairly simple application that demonstrates how to make calls against the Plaid Income API.
+This is a fairly simple application using React on the frontend, NodeJS on the backend and a text file as our database which demonstrates how to make calls against the Plaid Income API.

 ## Running the server